willbryant/kitchen_sync/INSTALL.md

 Ubuntu
 ------

-You can install these on Ubuntu using:
+You can install the above build dependencies on Ubuntu using:
 ```
 apt-get install build-essential cmake libboost-dev libssl-dev
 ```